Media Advisory: Infrastructure Announcement in Edmonton

 Media Advisory: Infrastructure Announcement in Edmonton Français

 EDMONTON, Aug.
-26, 2019 /CNW/ - Members of the media are invited to attend an important infrastructure event with the Honourable Amarjeet Sohi, Minister of Natural Resources and Member of Parliament for Edmonton Mill Woods, and Randy Boissonnault, Member of Parliament for Edmonton Centre, on behalf of the Honourable François-Philippe Champagne, Minister of Infrastructure and Communities; and Mayor Don Iveson.
+27, 2019 /CNW/ - Members of the media are invited to attend an important infrastructure event with the Honourable Amarjeet Sohi, Minister of Natural Resources and Member of Parliament for Edmonton Mill Woods, on behalf of the Honourable François-Philippe Champagne, Minister of Infrastructure and Communities; Randy Boissonnault, Member of Parliament for Edmonton Centre; and Edmonton City Councillor Bev Esslinger, on behalf of Mayor Don Iveson.

 |